 Dunlap’s Donuts does have a connection to the surf, in that it feeds a lot of surfers.
 Drive down Portola through Pleasure Point on a weekend morning and you might find 40 or 50 surfers hanging out in the parking lot (I have) after several hours in the cold, cold water and a couple of thousand calories burned.
 Dunlap’s, home of oversized, deep-fried pastries, gives them what they want.

 A two-pound maple bar?
 DONE!
 A cro-nut as big as your head?
 YESSIR, JUST THE ONE?
-And of course a big cup of steaming coffee.
+And of course a big, big cup of steaming coffee.

 In these days of integrated circuits, vacuum tubes are still a thing.

 Consider the magnetron tube in your microwave oven.
-California Tube Labs manufactured their big brothers: great, big, high-powered magnetrons for use in commercial and military radar, food processing, and many other industrial processes.
+California Tube Labs manufactured their big brothers: great, big, high-powered magnetrons for use in commercial and military radar, food processing, and many industrial processes.

 Microwaves, ocean waves: physics tells us that they are equally waves, only of different types.
+So, I get it.